Research groups have several GitLab groups that can hold their projects:

 This is the recommended GitLab group to use for research groups where people collaborate extensively.

-For projects or special user groups it is possible to have additional groups as
+For projects or special user groups it is possible to request additional groups as

 .
 Group members are assigned manually by the ITC